Gnob-Barley/Etch-A-Sketch/README.md

 With JavaScript DOM manipulation: Make a grid of cells, which change color on mouseover and hover.

 **Milestones**
-[checkbox:unchecked] Get it to look PERFECT [checkbox:checked] Make it Look Great.
+- [ ] Get it to look PERFECT
+- [X] Make it Look Great.
-[checkbox:checked] Goal Functionality: mouseover, hover and Random Color Button.
+- [X] Goal Functionality: mouseover, hover and Random Color Button.
-[checkbox:checked] Core Functionality: Reset button, Working Container, Cells.
+- [X] Core Functionality: Reset button, Working Container, Cells.
-[checkbox:checked] Basic Layout in Html.
+- [X] Basic Layout in Html.